NCBI-Codeathons/Use-UMLS-and-Python-to-classify-website-visitor-queries-into-measurable-categories/README.md

 ## Future work

-- Implement pre-processing procedures to tag numeric IDs, foreign languages, bibliographic entities (journal names, document titles, etc.)
-- Implement post-processing procedures to surface untagged queries above a frequently threshold, and facilitate their manual tagging so they will be automatically tagged in the future
+- Implement tagging interface that provides suggestions for untagged queries above a frequently threshold, to facilitate manual tagging.

 ## Influences and thanks